pinchit/KeenClient-Ruby/README.md

 Contributing to keen
 --------------------

+ * Use Jeweler!
+ * Make sure all tests pass in 1.9.2 and 1.9.3
  * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
  * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
  * Fork the project.